-Since the entry into force of LD 18/2014, the family reunification procedure governed by Article 29bis TUI, previously issued only for refugees, is applied to both refugees and beneficiaries of subsidiary protection.
+Since the entry into force of LD 18/2014, the family reunification procedure governed by Article 29bis TUI, previously only applicable for refugees, is applied to both refugees and beneficiaries of subsidiary protection.

-Beneficiaries can apply at Prefecture as soon as they obtain the electronic Residence Permit – that means several months in some regions – and there is no maximum time limit for applying for family reunification.
+Beneficiaries can apply at Prefecture as soon as they obtain the electronic residence permit – which can mean several months in some regions – and there is no maximum time limit for applying for family reunification.

-Contrary to what is provided for other third-country nationals, beneficiaries of international protection do not need to demonstrate the availability of adequate accommodation and a minimum income.
+Contrary to what is prescribed for other third-country nationals, beneficiaries of international protection are not required to prove a minimum income and adequate housing in order to apply for family reunification.
 They are also exempted from subscribing a health insurance for parents aged 65 and over.

 Beneficiaries may apply for reunification with:

-- Dependent parents, if they have no other children in the country of origin, or parents over the age of 60 if other children are unable to support them for serious health reasons.
+- dependent parents in the following cases: no other children in the country of origin or birth; parents over the age of 65 years whose other children are incapable of supporting them due to documented severe health problems.

 Article 29-bis TUI, citing Article 29(3) TUI.